andreasruty/awesome-data-and-analytics-managers/README.md

 Hi :wave: my name is Andreas and I'm Head of Data, Analytics & Data Science

-This is a curated **and opinionated** list of resources for Chief Data Officers and Head of Data & Analytics.
+This is a curated **and opinionated** list of resources for Data & Analytics Managers
 Inpired by https://github.com/kuchin/awesome-cto/blob/master/README.md